 2018 Small School National Championship Tournament Logistics Information

 The 2018 Small School National Championship Tournament will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 27–29, 2018.
-The 2017 SSNCT was also held here.
+The 2017 SSNCT was also held at this site.

 The SSNCT is NAQT’s championship tournament for small high schools; it is split into two divisions: one for traditional public schools and one for all other schools.
 (This is a change from the 2017 event in which the second division was limited to private schools and some charter schools.)
 Note that NAQT also runs an overall High School National Championship Tournament (HSNCT) for which all high schools are eligible.

 April 27–29, 2018 (Friday–Sunday).

 The tournament’s preliminary games will take place on Saturday, and the playoff games will take place on Sunday.
 Teams may arrive earlier or stay later to explore Chicagoland at the discounted hotel rates negotiated by NAQT.
 Teams that cannot arrive on Friday night will have a chance to check in on Saturday morning.